Townsville 2020 (Part 3)

 Day 8

-Mt Elliot dominates the southern skyline of Brownsville and forms a southerly, isolated refuge for many rainforest species, the perfect site for reptile and frog speciation.
+Mt Elliot dominates the southern skyline of Townsville and forms a southerly, isolated refuge for many rainforest species, the perfect site for reptile and frog speciation.
 And speciate they have, with the mountain boasting two endemic skinks, one gecko and one frog, our targets for the day.
-Picking up Sven early in the morning, we arrived on site at 8:30 AM and set out on what would be the most gruelling day of the trip.
-A 7km walk into the base of our chosen creek in baking sun and steamy, January humidity was only the warmup for the rest of the day.
+Picking up Sven early in the morning, we arrived on site at 8:30 am and set out on what would be the most gruelling day of the trip.
+A 7 km walk into the base of our chosen creek in baking sun and steamy, January humidity was only the warmup for the rest of the day.
 An hour-long break in a swimming hole was well in order as we put off the next part of the walk, the real climb.
 From there we began the brutal uphill battle through vine thicket and open rock faces.
 Finally leaving the open rock we collapsed in the creek for the second time, just after midday.
 Another appropriate rest later and we were within possible habitat for our first target, the Mt Elliot Mulch Skink (Glaphyromorphus clandestinus).
 Unlike the other endemics, G. clandestinus favours the edges of the rainforest under loose, exfoliating rock.
 It took some time and numerous missed individuals but we were finally able to track down a purplish juvenile for photos.
 Due to its small size and fossorial nature, the photos turned out pretty average but we were all stoked with our first endemic for the day.

 Glaphyromorphus clandestinus